firebird-finance/firebird-docs/docs/products/faas.md

 **8\) Do you happen to have any video tutorials by any chance?**
 We do!
 Our awesome community has created two video tutorials related to FaaS/vFarms - see below:
-     VIDEO #1:  vFarm Pool Creation - https://streamable.com/pz8z8c
+- VIDEO 1:  vFarm Pool Creation - https://streamable.com/pz8z8c
-     VIDEO #2:  View Pool Parameters from Etherscan - https://streamable.com/e38nl7
+- VIDEO #2:  View Pool Parameters from Etherscan - https://streamable.com/e38nl7

 **9\) Where do I go to learn more?**
 Don’t hesitate to come back to this page as the content of this page is going to be maintained periodically.
 We also recommend you join our Discord & Telegram groups; one of our mods will be more than happy to answer any questions you might have.
+You may also contact us via email at <faas@valuedefi.io>.